 Cover the Windows

-Since outside temperatures transfer through the glass, you can insulate your bedroom a bit by switching to heavier window coverings during the wintertime.
+Since outside temperatures transfer through the glass, you can insulate your bedroom a bit by switching to insulated or heavier window coverings during the wintertime.
 So cover up your blinds or switch out those lightweight sheers with heavy, lined drapes.
 Choose a cheery color to chase away some of the winter gloom while you’re at it.
 If your windows let in a lot of heat in the summer, insulated blinds can help with that, too.

 Use a Hot Water Bottle or Bed Heater